 When you have finished your document, logic, naming your fields, and feel it is ready then you can save it by pressing Complete on the bottom of the page.
-You will be returned to Flow’s template page.
-You can add more steps until you feel your Flow template is ready for the world.
+You will be returned to Flow’s Template page.
+You can add more steps until you feel your configured workflow is ready for the world.

 When you are done, you can save it and return to the Dashboard by clicking on Go to List of Flows where a Flow will have been automatically generated for you.

-That should cover the basics of getting from the Dashboard to a working Templates, and Flows
+That should cover the basics of getting from the Dashboard to a working with Flows.

 Bots, Bots, Bots, everybody loves Bots!

 One last thing before we go, we have a feature in which our Bots handle automation for you while you sleep, play golf, or walk around with a clipboard pretending to make notes about anyone who comes near so nobody bothers you on a Monday.
 The list of available Bots is inexorably long and we do not have the space on this page to keep going at-length.
 The basics of our Bots is that you can set up a wide array of automatic functions like exporting documents to Google Drive, contract negotiations, email notifications, and so much more.
 Even payment processing is hands free.
 We highly recommend checking them out.
 In another article we will discuss them at great length.

 We have discussed a great number of topics today.
 We discussed the legality of eSignatures online, how to get our electronic signature on a PDF.
 We also touched on the difference between digital and electronic signatures and the names of the laws governing them.
-We discovered how to create a new Flow, sign a document online, and so much more.
+We discovered how to create and set up a new Flow, sign a document online, and so much more.

 But don’t think that you are the only organization thinning about using airSlate’s workflow automation tools.
 Join the millions of others who are already using airSlate to streamline their working processes daily.
 Companies like TechData, AGMEN, FirstData, CBS Sports, and so many more.